gnosischain/consensus-deployment-ansible/README.md

 1. Clone this repository
 2. Ensure `ansible` is installed
-3. Make changes in the required variable, e.g: Change the `pithos-testnet/inventory/group_vars/eth1client_ethereumjs.yaml` with the new docker image or the `eth1_start_args` for commands to run the container with
+3. Make changes in the required variable, e.g: Change the `pithos-testnet/inventory/group_vars/eth1client_ethereumjs.yaml` with the new docker image or the `execution_start_args` for commands to run the container with
 4. The `update_execution_beacon_and_validator.yml` will stop the execution, beacon and validator containers and restart them with the new configurations specified as variables.
 Please use the `limit=eth1/2_xxxx` flag to limit the playbook execution to just update the nodes you have access to (otherwise it won't change the config on the others, but will show a lot of errors).